moby/moby/docs/sources/reference/commandline/cli.md

     $ sudo docker inspect --format='{{json .config}}' $INSTANCE_ID

-**Get an attribute:**
+**Get an annotation:**

-Attributes are given under the key `"Attributes"`, and will often be a JSON value.
+Annotations are given under the key `"Annotations"`, and will often be a JSON value.

-    $ sudo docker inspect --format='{{json .Attributes.foo }} $INSTANCE_ID
+    $ sudo docker inspect --format='{{ index .Annotations "docker.io" "foo" | json }}' $INSTANCE_ID

-## attr
+## annotate

-    Usage: docker attr KEY VALUE CONTAINER
+    Usage: docker annotate KEY VALUE CONTAINER

-Set a container attribute.
-Attributes are arbitrary JSON values attached to a container, visible via the API and command-line tools, but not in general visible to the container.
+Set a container annotation.
+Annotations are arbitrary JSON values attached to a container, visible via the API and command-line tools, but not in general visible to the container.

-The `KEY` supplied must be a valid go identifier.
-It is encouraged to use prefixes to scope related keys; e.g., `frobnicatorFoo` and `frobnicatorBar`.
+The `KEY` supplied must be in the form `domain/id`, where `domain` is defined as in the production `<domainname>` in the grammar given in [RFC952](https://tools.ietf.org/html/rfc952) (page 4) and `id` is defined as in the production `<name>` in RFC952.

 The `VALUE` supplied must be a JSON literal.
 In many cases this will require quoting or escaping.
+Anything not parseable as a JSON literal will be treated as a string.
 The literal `null` removes the value for a key.

-Container attributes are available for inspection under the field `.Attributes`.
+Container annotations are available for inspection under the field `.Annotations`.

-Changing an attribute results in an `update` event being emitted.
+Changing an annotation results in an `update` event being emitted.

 ## kill